 Q: What happens if I do not match to a residency position?

 A: For the AOA (NMS) Match:

 Every year, a small number of students fail to match with any of their ranked programs.
 Students who fail to match initially are provided with information on programs with available positions for them to contact.
 Likewise, programs with available positions are provided with information regarding unmatched students to contact.
 Thus, opportunities to obtain a position may still exist after the Match.
-Please see The Scramble: What to Expect and How to Prepare” for further information.

 For the NRMP (ACGME) Match